jayjay73/xudo/README.md

 ## 🚀 Deployment <a name = "deployment"></a>

-Feel free to write a package or an Ansible playbook to get deployed easily 🙂
+Feel free to write a package or an Ansible playbook to get it deployed easily 🙂

 ## ⛏️ Built Using <a name = "built_using"></a>